-Question 1, deriving from the sensitising concept of authenticity, tries to assess the identity of the object we are trying to safeguard.
+Question 1, deriving from the sensitizing concept of authenticity, tries to assess the identity of the object we are trying to safeguard.

 Question 4 is inspired by the model of living heritage (which is based on a dialogical heritage paradigm and includes the agency/structure dialectic), and also by the ideas of transmission and authenticity, from the literature review.

-Question 5 is driven by the sensitising concepts of transmission, space, time and internationalisation, because transmission happens across time, space and cultures.
+Question 5 is driven by the sensitizing concepts of transmission, space, time, and internationalization because transmission happens across time, space, and cultures.

 Section Summary (3.9)

-In this chapter, I have developed the conceptual framework for this research, based on sensitising concepts and on questions that have emerged from the literature on dance and cultural heritage.
+In this chapter, I have developed the conceptual framework for this research, based on sensitizing concepts and on questions that have emerged from the literature on dance and cultural heritage.

 The process started with a critique of the tangible/intangible divide in heritage, seen as a form of dualism similar to the Cartesian opposition of body and mind.